DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 ![Validation Diagram](https://raw.githubusercontent.com/DevExpress/aspnet-security-bestpractices/wiki-static-resources/validation-diagram.png)

-You can specify value restrictions using a control's properties such as `MaxLength`, `Min`/`Max` Values, `Required`, etc. Server side validation does not allow a user to submit an invalid value even if they manage to send an invalid value bypassing the client validation.
-If the value is invalid, the editor's value is set to the previous value set on the editor's `init`.
+You can use a control's properties such as `MaxLength`, `MinValue`, `MaxValue`, and `Required` to specify input restrictions.
+Server side validation does not allow a user to submit an invalid value even if a malefactor manages to send an invalid value bypassing the client validation.
+If the value is invalid, the editor's value is set to the previous value assigned on the editor's `init`.

 > Note that starting with v19.2, the value set on `init` is also validated and cannot be saved if validation fails.
 In earlier versions, this value would be saved without validation if it was not modified on the client.